 Dabrowski referred to OE as “a tragic gift” to reflect the reality of life with intensity as a difficult and often painful one.
 But like ancient alchemists who transmuted base metals into gold, we can use self-compassion to transmute the suffering that stems from intensity into hope and resilience.
 Where our instinct tells us to push onward and upward and resist our pain, self-compassion, along with its component mindfulness, offers us a wise alternative.
 By changing the way we relate to our intense inner experience—meeting it as it is with compassion and recognition of its role on the journey—we open the door to sustainability and transformation.
 As we saw, mindfulness and self-compassion do not eliminate the pain inherent to living with intensity, but they offer us a powerful tool for lessening our suffering and generating the space for more skillful, conscious decision-making and relating as we navigate the path toward our chosen ideals.

-If you're feeling ready or eager to develop your ability to self-compassionately support and mindfully sustain your intensities, I warmly invite you to join my upcoming 6-week intensive foundations course, starting in October 2019.
-Reach out to me if you'd like to explore your fit for the course, to register, to explore one-to-one gifted-specific mindfulness coaching, or to join me in my Gifted Mindfulness Community.
+If you're feeling ready to develop your ability to self-compassionately support and mindfully sustain your intensities, I warmly invite you to join one of my upcoming courses, connect with me for one-to-one coaching, or join my Gifted Mindfulness Community.
 Learn more and get in touch at www.giftedmindfulness.com.